Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Concluding discussion

-Still the question remains: How did K\=orin then reproduce the intermittent scaling law in one sitting?
-Let us suppose that a creator of a stylized artwork discard many details of the object and picks up a few essential elements of it.
-Perhaps what K\=orin picked up from the complexity of the turbulent flow reflects what we now know as the universal scaling law of the passive scalar turbulence.
-Specifically his irregular hierarchy of the flow pattern ultimately ended up reproducing it.
-Further investigation of K\=orin's construction of the flow may lead to a method that is in the same spirit of the recent mathematical construction of turbulent weak solutions to the Euler equations, known as the convex integration \cite{bdsv}.
-This may be a far-fetched idea.
-But, if it succeeds, then we see an example of the provocation made in Ref.~\onlinecite{w22}: ``Artists can complement scientific analysis and help in developing a comprehensive theory of turbulence''.
+Nevertheless, for the flowing water pattern in particular, there is another possibility.
+That is, the turbulent scaling law there is not due to the turbulent stirring of the painting material, but due to K\=orin's depiction.
+Specifically, his irregular hierarchy of the flow pattern ultimately ended up reproducing it.
+This is a far fetched speculation, though.
+Further investigation of K\=orin's construction of the flow with much higher resolutions will tell us whether it is likely.
+If it is, then his way of depiction may leads a method that is in the same spirit of the recent mathematical construction of turbulent weak solutions to the Euler equations, known as the convex integration \cite{bdsv}.
+If it succeeds, then we see an example of the provocation made in Ref.~\onlinecite{w22}: ``Artists can complement scientific analysis and help in developing a comprehensive theory of turbulence''.

+As a final remark, there is still a possibility that the scaling law of the parts of \textit{Red and White Plum Blossoms} has nothing to do with fluid turbulence.
+If this is the case, it could imply that there is a universality class of scalar fields having the same intermittent scaling law and that the passive scalar turbulence and the parts of \textit{Red and White Plum Blossoms} belong to this universality class.